 Dr Catherine Darker is the Adelaide Assistant Professor of Health Services Research in the Department of Public Health & Primary Care, Trinity College Dublin.
 Background and current role Dr Darker is a Health Psychologist by background training and took up the post of Adelaide Lecturer in Health Services Research in 2012.
 Dr Darker, in conjunction with the Adelaide Health Foundation ...Read more

 Lucy Whiston is the Adelaide Research Assistant in the Department of Public Health & Primary Care, Trinity College Dublin.
-Background and current role Ms. Whiston has an undergraduate degree is Sociology and Social Policy and a Masters in Applied Social Research.
+Background and role at the AHPI Ms. Whiston has an undergraduate degree is Sociology and Social Policy and a Masters in Applied Social Research.
 In 2014 Ms. Whiston took up the role of Adelaide Research Assistant.
-During this time she has worked on ...Read more
+During this time she has ...Read more